Sbussiso/InboxAI/README.md

 - Loading screens

-  there are no elaborate loading screens at this time so check your tab to see if something is loading
+  there are no elaborate loading screens at this time so wait a few after you click a button to be sure it isnt already loading.
+This will be resolved in a future update.

 - 3rd party API